Table of contents

 The I in LLM Stands For Intelligence

-Python is used in AI, and AI is particularly popular now, so Python is too.
-But following a youtube tutorial to make an AI model in 100 lines of code which starts with import tensorflow does not make you an expert in AI or Python.
+does not make you an expert in AI or Python.
 And integrating ChatGPT into your website does not put you ahead of the curve.
-What you’ve done isn’t different from using the Pokémon API.
-We’ve been consuming APIs for decades.
-You or you company won’t be “left behind” if you don’t start integrating AI now.
 You are still dependent on external libraries and services which need to be updated for the AI to perform better.
-We don’t need yet another wrapper.
+You won’t be “left behind” if you don’t integrate AI today, and we don’t need yet another LLM wrapper.

 Why can’t we objectively analyze AI features as…features?
 Do an A/B test and see if it really is beneficial?
 An incremental rollout, perhaps?
 Internally, sure, go ahead and train a minimum viable custom model on your company’s data in the fastest way you can.
 Do whatever it takes to prove if your idea can work.
 But if it doesn’t work, don’t roll it out, and try again in a year if it seems like there is progress.
 Timebox it.
 Figure out the cost, and factor in both the astronomical API or training fees, and also the time that you, the 6-figure salaried engineer costs.
 If the research looks promising, then rewrite it to be more robust, and only then begin to roll it out.

-However, everyone knows that in a corporate environment, there is nothing more permanent than a temporary solution.
+However, in a corporate environment, there is nothing more permanent than a temporary solution.
 So I still caution against first-pass Python scripts to prove out the idea, unless there is very, very, clear understanding that everything you write will be thrown into Mount Doom, never to be seen again.

 Conclusion